justin-napolitano/data-blog/content/blog/ai-proof-of-concept/index.md

 imageAlt: Justin Napolitano
 ---

-# Conduct Legal Resarch with AI: Part 3
+# Conduct Legal Research with AI: Part 3

 This is the third post in a series documenting the process of building an ml pipeline that will be used to train models to predict the outcomes of Supreme Court Cases.